 When you use our website, you may also be sent third party cookies, as mentioned above.
 We have absolutely no control over these Cookies, and certainly do not get to use them.
 We suggest and recommend that you contact the various Social Media sites for which we have buttons on our pages, to learn from them directly, their use

-Most browsers allow you to refuse to accept cookies, or let you be selective in what you do recieve.
+Most browsers allow you to refuse to accept cookies, or let you be selective in what you do receive.
 For example:

 In Internet Explorer you can refuse all cookies by clicking “Tools”, “Internet Options”, “Privacy”, and selecting “Block all cookies” using the sliding selector;

 In Firefox you can block all cookies by clicking “Tools”, “Options”, and un-checking “Accept cookies from sites” in the “Privacy” box.

-Blocking all cookies will, however, have a negative impact upon the usability of many websites.
-If you block cookies, you will not be able to use many of the features of this website – the site will not remember if you add an item to the basket, or will not recognise you if you have made an account.
+Blocking all cookies may, however, have a negative impact upon the usability of many websites.
+If you block cookies, you may not be able to use many of the features of this website – e.g. the site may not remember if you add an item to the basket, or may not recognise you if you have made an account.